EXHIBITION

 In each of the artworks in Exploring New Frontiers, nature’s beauty creates the conditions in which our imaginations can take flight.

-Life extends beyond the physical body, intertwining with the environment.
+These two artworks explore the idea that all living things are connected.
+Life extends beyond the physical body, weaving a cosmic tapestry with nature.
 As we live, we continuously exchange energy with the world, shaping our surroundings.

 In Sketch Umwelt World, visitors are invited to colour their own aeroplane, butterfly, dolphin or hawk on the paper provided and see their creations appear digitally in the artwork.